FourierCSP: Differentiable Constraint Satisfaction Problem Solving by Walsh-Fourier Expansion: Experimental Section

 where $\mathbf{1}(\cdot)$ is the indicator function and $T$ is the time limit.

-Figure~\ref{fig:scheduling} presents the results on the first benchmark, constraint satisfaction problems.
-Specifically, FourierCSP and ParaILP represent two parallel local search solvers based on continuous and discrete optimization methods, respectively.
-Notably, under a timeout limit of 1000 seconds, FourierCSP consistently solves all 150 instances, substantially surpassing ParaILP, which solves only 60.
-This significant performance gap can be attributed to the differences in the search methods.
-Discrete local search methods require that each assignment strictly increase the number of satisfied constraints, often leading to plateaus, particularly for constraints that are long or structurally complex, where small perturbations to discrete variable assignments may not immediately yield progress.
-In contrast, CLS methods can exploit fine-grained improvements: the optimizer advances as long as the continuous objective function increases, even marginally.

-Among the complete solvers, CP-SAT, Gurobi-ILP, and LinPB solve 89, 60, and 30 instances, respectively.
-Although CP-SAT supports channeling constraints, it requires auxiliary variables for modeling conditional logic (\emph{e.g.}, if-then-else), which can substantially expand the search space.
-A key advantage of FourierCSP is, that it evaluates the circuit-output probability directly, without introducing auxiliary variables, thus maintaining a lower-dimensional search space and preserving problem structure.
-As a result, {FourierCSP} achieves a 13.88$\times$ speedup in PAR-2 score compared to CP-SAT.

-Instances solved by the ILP solvers are generated with $N_{\text{worker}} \leq 256$, and the resulting ILP formulas contain fewer than 130000 variables and 162000 linear constraints.
-Although ParaILP is an incomplete ILP solver, typically known for its efficiency in finding feasible solutions, \emph{i.e.}, it underperforms Gurobi, as reflected by its higher PAR-2 score.
-Instances solved by LinPB are generated with $N_{\text{worker}} \leq 128$, where the encoded PB-XOR formulas contain fewer than 65000 Boolean variables and 75000 constraints.
-Despite its reasoning capabilities, LinPB must handle much larger formulas in practice: problems with $N_{\text{worker}} \leq 128$ result in formulas with approximately 295000 variables and 325000 constraints.
-FourierCSP achieves a 17.573$\times$ and 23.691$\times$ speedup compared to Gurobi-ILP and LinPB, respectively.
-These results suggest that when solving CSPs involving non-Boolean variables and non-linear constraints, a solver that can process more compact and expressive formulas, \emph{i.e.}, without bloating the search space, can offer significant performance advantages.

-\paragraph{Answer to RQ3.} We evaluate this benchmark using two metrics: the relative score and the number of instances for which a solver attains the best objective value (\#Win).
+We evaluate the optimization problem using two metrics: the relative score and the number of instances for which a solver attains the best objective value (\#Win).
 The relative score is defined as follows.

 where $c_i^s$ denotes the result obtained for instance $i$ by algorithm $s$, and $c_i^*$ denotes the best-known result.